Pregnancy And Maternity Discrimination

 If You Are Suffering Pregnancy or Maternity Discrimination, What Action Should You Take?

 The Employment Tribunal will expect you to raise your concerns with your employer.
 This will usually be done through your employer’s grievance procedure.
 Please see the information available on this website about how to raise a grievance at https://lincslaw.co.uk/blog/need-to-send-a-grievance-or-complaint-to-your-employer/ Any evidence you can gather to assist in your grievance will be extremely helpful.
 If the matter can be resolved at that stage, then all to the good.

 If your employer continues to discriminate against you because of your pregnancy or maternity or the harassment has not been properly dealt with, you may have to consider submitting a claim to the Employment Tribunal.
 In order to do so, you will first need to begin a process called ACAS Early Conciliation.
 This is a compulsory procedure where an ACAS conciliator acts as a go between to try and resolve the dispute.

 What Are The Time Limits For Pregnancy Or Maternity Discrimination Or Harassment Claims?

 You will need to begin the ACAS Early Conciliation process within three months less one day from the last act or incident of discrimination or harassment.
 The time limit for submitting your Employment Tribunal claim will depend upon the dates of your ACAS Early Conciliation.
 However, it is important that you begin the ACAS Early Conciliation process within the three-month deadline as to fail to do so may render your claim out of time.

 Lincs Law Employment Solicitors can help you

-If you believe you are suffering pregnancy or maternity discrimination or harassment at work, please ring for a free, no obligation telephone consultation on 01522 440512 or use the contact information on this website.
+If you are suffering pregnancy or maternity discrimination or harassment at work, please contact us for a free, no obligation consultation by using the contact form, engage in a web chat, email firstname.lastname@example.org or call us on 01522 440512 and we’ll be happy to help.